dennisbartol/Basic-Code-Editor/README.md

 # Basic-Code-Editor

--Add your own personal Font awesome link, to the <head> section.
+-Add your own personal Font awesome link, to the %lt;head&rt; section.